 \begin{prop} The structure $\Can(\mb{S})$ is an $\omega$-categorical relational \Fr structure with the infinite sunflower property but without strong amalgamation. \end{prop} \begin{proof} It was observed in Definition \ref{d: canon str} that $\Can(\mb{S})$ is $\omega$-categorical and ultrahomogeneous.
 The infinite sunflower property follows from Lemma \ref{l: inf SP for canon str} and Lemma \ref{l: S inf SP}.
-Take $a, b \in \mb{S}$ with $a, b$ incomparable, and let $p = \qft(a, b, a \wedge b)$.
+Take $a, b \in \mb{S}$ with $a, b$ incomparable, and let $p = \qftp(a, b, a \wedge b)$.
 Then there are only finitely many $c \in \Can(\mb{S})$ with $\Can(\mb{S}) \models R_p(a, b, c)$, and so as $\{a, b\}$ is the domain of a substructure of $\Can(\mb{S})$, we have that $\Can(\mb{S})$ does not have strong amalgamation. \end{proof}